 Aside from that, do they also support various avenues for personal growth and development?
 Do they foster clubs for employees with different interests such as health and fitness, hiking and trekking, travel, photography, or enhancing leadership and public speaking skills?
 Any leisure activity that may boost employee “rest & relaxation” and confidence can only bring good things to the table after all.

 Are you inspired by the work that you do?
 Do you feel fulfilled by merely envisioning the final output of your tasks or project?
 Do you believe it has worth in the grand scheme of things?
 As Steve Jobs once told the graduates of Stanford University, "You’ve got to find what you love...
 Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do."
 Well, the man was one of the most successful innovators in modern history, so it's safe to say he knew what he was talking about, eh?

 Just because you love your job doesn't mean you have to bend over backwards to keep it.
 A company that doesn't ask too much from its employees is one that cares not only about the bottom line but also its people.
 After all, you're only human, and you also need to have a life outside of work.
 Not only is this essential for keeping you sane, but it also helps you destress and be more creative at work.

-The fact that pay is not the primary driver of employee satisfaction does not come as a surprise, even to economists.
+Pay not being the primary driver of employee satisfaction does not come as a surprise, even to economists.
 Adam Smith, considered the Father of Economics, once wrote that material gains often make us less happy, not more.
 He stated this in his book The Theory of Moral Sentiments, which was published more than 250 years ago.
 Yup.